Barachia/SpeechAPIDemo/README.md

 Large parts of the code are based on https://github.com/Kaljurand/net-speech-api, and this code can be used as a starting point for a client using kaldigstserver (https://github.com/alumae/kaldi-gstreamer-server).

-If you want to compile and package yourself, you need to install the HMIMiddlewareAbstractionLayer first, if this is not yet in your local Maven repository.
-You can do this with the 'installHMIMiddleware.sh/bat'.
-If this is installed, you can compile this program using:

 `$ mvn package`